siddharthrastogi31/KNN-Classification/README.md

 It also tells us the relationship between the variables and points have been coloures based on the flower labels.

 ![](Results/Scatter-Matrix.png)

+After predicting the results from test data, we got the accuracy as `0.97` which is quite good.